 David Olson’s Circumplex Model of Marital and Family Systems (the Circumplex comes from the expression “circular order of complexity”) model introduced rejecting parenting style as one of 5 parenting styles.

 Olson’s models is one of the most widely used models for inspecting and describing the patterns of family functioning.
+This model inspects how balanced (healthy is the family functioning) is the family system evaluated through 3 dimensions:

 - cohesion,